corentingiraud/Various-projects-Laval-University/automn-session/cryptography/tp2/ex3/README.md

 s5: (5,10)
 ```

+### Example 2

-- Generate 4 points for sharing the secret 91.
+Generate 4 points for sharing the secret 91.
 3 points are necessary to find the secret.
 All operations will be computed modulus 127.

-Input:
+**Input:**
 ```
 ./ex3.out -e -kn \(3,4\) -s 91 -q 127
 ```

-Output (for example because every generation is unique):
+**Output (for example because every generation is unique):**
 ```
 Generated polynom: 91 * x^0 + 68 * x^1 + 55 * x^2
 Generated points: